Other Attractions in Phuket

 In 1973 two star crossed lovers tied themselves together and threw themselves off the bridge.
 They were Dam a simple bus driver and Gew a student from a wealthy local family.
 They loved each other deeply but Gew’s father forbade her from continuing the relationship with the lowly bus driver.
 No matter how they pleaded, he would not budge.
 So in a final act of love and defiance they tied themselves together and jumped off the bridge.
 When their bodies were finally retrieved from the water they were still tied together.
 Gew’s brokenhearted father reputedly told the villagers not to untie them, it was impossible to keep them apart.

-The story was turned into a movie a well known movie, ‘Love Bridge Sarasin’.
+The story was turned into a well known movie, ‘Love Bridge Sarasin’.
 The new Thao Thep Krasattri Bridge was completed in 2011 to allow taller boats to sail under the bridge but the legendary Sarasin Bridge could not possibly be demolished.
 Instead it was redeveloped into a walking bridge and the center section was raised to allow the taller boats to pass under.

 There are nice little restaurants at either end of the bridge.
 On the Phang Nga side there is a selection of stalls selling pineapples and other local produce.